rwijtvliet/interpol_bak/README.md

 ### Interpolation in/around a single polygon: `polygon`

-Interpolate the value in the 2D-plane, when the values at a nodes of a closed polygon are provided.
+The function `polygon` interpolates values in the 2D-plane, when the values at a nodes of a closed polygon are provided.
+The algorithm for this was developed at Institute of Computer Science of the Clausthal University of Technology and described [in this great paper](https://cgvr.cs.uni-bremen.de/papers/barycentric/barycentric.pdf).

 Sample use:

 ```python
 # %% Sample use of interpolation function in/around single polygon.